Artist-Residence | Het Lage Noorden 2026

 with the vast salt marshes

-of the Wadden Sea region stretching out behind it.
+of the Wadden Sea region

 Remarkably, I found myself

-with plenty of time during this short stay,
+with plenty of time,

 thanks to a flexible